rosalynlu/csX383-assignment3/README.md

 If no latency data exists, the script will print `No latency data found in analytics table.`

+# Programming Assignment 2

-## Milestone 2: Locust Workload & Tail Latency Analysis
+## Locust Workload & Tail Latency Analysis

 ### Running Locust Experiments
 For local testing: